willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

     - build fake vcf rows -> append to subset of real vcf file
     - use vcftools to convert altered vcf file -> plink files
     - use awk to edit phenotypes in doctored plink files –> run plink
-  - We think that a proportion of the apparently missing-data codes in the multi-individual vcf files may in fact represent homozygous loci for the reference allele... [seqanswers](http://seqanswers.com/forums/archive/index.php/t-28325.html) suggests that this is a know 'feature' of GATK.
+  - We think that a proportion of the apparently missing-data codes in the multi-individual vcf files may in fact represent homozygous loci for the reference allele... [seqanswers](http://seqanswers.com/forums/archive/index.php/t-28325.html) suggests that this is a known 'feature' of GATK.
     - a few hours of poking through manuals/googling suggests that the best way to fix this is to detour around the problem by moving the coalescence-of-individuals point further up the pipeline.
     - 1st attempt: coalesce individuals as recalibrated BAM files immediately prior to vcf discovery run..
       - NB: using `samtools merge` sequentially to merge e.g. 1.bam + 2.bam + 3.bam gives identical (i.e. no `diff`) results to merging 1.bam + 2.bam, followed by merging 1+2.bam + 3.bam (tested on Shockly with SAMtools/0.1.19)